SynaneticsLtd/synanetics-applications-canvas-playground/docs/README.md

 - Double check that you have rebuilt the components library with `npm run build:components`
 - If you already had you local environment running, try an empty cache and hard reload as the browser can cache the files.
-- Double check that the panelName and panelTag in the index.html match exactly what are in the schema for your panel component.
+- Double check that the `panel` attribute in the index.html matches the `panelName` in the schema for your panel component.
 - Ensure all the servers have started correctly in Docker

 ### Exercise 3: Consuming resources